-AMP is great for static web pages.
-AMP is also great for media websites competing for impatient mobile visitors.
-AMP is not as great for eCommerce websites.
+AMP works well for static web pages and for media websites competing for impatient mobile visitors.
+But, AMP is not as great for eCommerce websites.
 There are many complications for eCommerce websites that move to AMP.
-Here are a few to consider.
+Here are a few to consider:

-2. Poor Support for Dynamic eCommerce Pages – AMP doesn’t work with dynamic pages and features such as faceted search, search results, and shopping cart pages.
+- Poor support for dynamic eCommerce pages – AMP doesn’t work with dynamic pages and features such as faceted search, search results, and shopping cart pages.
 If you embrace AMP, you need to direct visitors to your old mobile site or PWA for these parts of the shopping journey.
 If you go this route, Google has published guidance on how to do it.

-3. Lower ad revenue – Advertising tags are restricted which would have an impact on sites that rely on incremental revenue from manufacturer advertisements and ad networks.
+- Lower ad revenue – Advertising tags are restricted which will have an impact on sites that rely on incremental revenue from manufacturer advertisements and ad networks.

-4. Development Investment – This is yet another coding framework to learn, implement, and support.
+- Development investment – This is yet another coding framework to learn, implement, and support.
 And it likely won’t be the last.
 As soon as you finish your AMP training and recode the mobile site, there’s a good chance a new standard will have emerged.
 Wasn’t it just yesterday that responsive web design was the great new standard we were all supposed to follow?

-5. Low eCommerce Adoption – Based on my own Google searches (a small sample set), it looks like the primary eCommerce adopters of AMP are eBay and Overstock.
-Until more eCommerce sites deploy these pages and publish results, you may wish to wait and see if the benefit outweighs the investment and loss of functionality.
+- Low eCommerce adoption – Based on research using Google (a small sample set), it looks like the primary eCommerce adopters of AMP are eBay and Overstock.
+Until more eCommerce sites deploy these pages and publish results, you might want to wait and see if the benefit outweighs the investment and loss of functionality.

-We think eCommerce development teams should be focused on building mobile experiences that delight customers.
-You should not be crippling those efforts by rebuilding your site to new standards that change every few months.
-Especially when those standards eliminate features that customers love.
-Here are a few alternatives to using AMP.
+eCommerce development teams should be focused on building mobile experiences that delight customers.
+You should not be crippling those efforts by rebuilding your site to new standards that change every few months, especially when those standards eliminate features that customers love.
+Here are a couple of alternatives to using AMP.

-An entire industry of eCommerce acceleration technology exists so you can improve the speed of mobile eCommerce pages.
+- eCommerce acceleration technology (outside the code base) – An entire industry of eCommerce acceleration technology exists so you can improve the speed of mobile eCommerce pages.
 And this technology doesn’t force you to change your development approach or build new pages.
 This acceleration technology layer sits outside the eCommerce website code base, optimizing mobile pages as visitors request them.
-As a result, no matter how you build the site, no matter how often standards change, this optimization layer will accelerate page elements so all devices get the fastest possible experience.
-Not just those accessing AMP pages from a mobile device.
+As a result, no matter how you build the site, no matter how often standards change, this optimization layer will accelerate page elements so all devices get the fastest possible experience; not just those accessing AMP pages from a mobile device.

-Retailers can always incorporate performance best practices into their current development process.
-And these would make both their mobile AND desktop websites load faster.
+- Apply best practices without the AMP restrictions – Retailers can always incorporate performance best practices into their current development process, and these would make both their mobile AND desktop websites load faster.
 AMP’s biggest benefit is probably the forced compliance with a very broad set of best practices focused on mobile websites.
 These best practices could simply be implemented without using AMP.
-That way retailers can cherry pick the best ones, without facing the restrictions and challenges listed above.
+That way, retailers can cherry pick the best ones, without facing the restrictions and challenges listed above.

+AMP is limiting.
 If you do experiment with Google AMP, limit it to your home page and product detail pages.
 If you don’t want to roll-out piecemeal, then wait until the AMP project catches up with support for more eCommerce features.
-But the better long term solution is to apply specialized eCommerce acceleration technology (like Yottaa).
+But, the better long-term solution is to apply specialized eCommerce acceleration technology (like YOTTAA).
 You’ll get the same results without coding new pages or removing features that you and your customers love.
+Learn more here!